chemodun/X4-LSRPCR/README.md

 ## Download

-You can download the latest version via Steam client - [Lost Ship Replacement - Phantom Crew Revealer](https://steamcommunity.com/id/chemodun/myworkshopfiles/?appid=392160)
+You can download the latest version via - [Steam client](https://steamcommunity.com/id/chemodun/myworkshopfiles/?appid=392160)
 Or you can do it via [Nexus Mods](https://next.nexusmods.com/profile/ChemODun/mods?gameId=2659)

 ## Usage